maysgrove/debatem3/README.md

 - **Search Functionality:** The search bar in the header allows users to find content quickly and efficiently.
 - **Modals:** Includes modals for user sign-in/sign-up and banning users, with smooth animations and user-friendly design.
 - **Responsive Design:** Ensures a consistent experience across different screen sizes, including horizontal and vertical carousels for debate categories.

-## Development

-The project is built using React, TypeScript, and Tailwind CSS.
-It features modular components and responsive design principles to create a seamless user experience.

-## Contributing

-If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.
-We welcome contributions and feedback!

-## License

-Private.